 In the early weeks you and your baby are getting to know each other through activities such as feeding, sleeping, listening and focusing on each other.
-Because feed times can vary so much (anywhere from 2 hrs to 5 hrs) it is not always possible to get your baby into a routine straight away.
+Because feed times can vary so much (anywhere from 2 hrs to 5 hrs apart) it is not always possible to get into a baby routine straight away.

-To develop a rhythm to your baby’s day means establishing a pattern around three important activities:
+To develop a rhythm to your baby’s day means establishing a pattern around these important baby activities:

 - Changing baby’s nappy before, in the middle of or at the end of a feed and bath time at around the same time each day.

 - Having a "playtime" together

 These activities make up the core structure of your baby’s daily routine.
 Try to do them in the same sequence at the same time each day.

 - It is normal for a newborn to feed between 2 to 5 hours each day.

 - Your baby needs approximately 6 to 8 feeds every 24 hours (including overnight feeds).

 - Whether it is breastfeeding or with infant formula, the feeding process is an important task that assists in developing that close parent-to-baby bond and provides you with an opportunity to interact with your baby.

 Playing with your newborn is incredibly important for their development.
 Some things you can do with your baby include taking them for a walk, singing a song or talking to each other.
 It is ok to do different activities each day as you'll learn what your baby likes and dislikes.